LarsNorlander/dev-diary/python.md

 ### 7:53 AM

 Read the entire chapter on "Exceptions" and now I've got a good idea of how it works in Python.
 I've encountered exceptions before in other languages like Java but it seems the way it's done in Python is a little different.
 Context managers are also a nice feature to make stuff concise.

+### 6:12 PM

+Got to read about the starting of OOP in Python, how to declare classes, instance fields and the `__init__` method.
+I'll continue studying this tomorrow.